Comment on page

 Image 1: Inserting/Deleting Rows

 Importing the first row of your CSV as a header row will match the headers to the column names within your table.
-Any columns that cannot be matched will be ignored as well as any columns you do not have edit permissions for.
+Columns that can't be matched are ignored, as well as any columns you don't have edit permissions for.

 Users can import data from a CSV file to an existing table in Cinchy.
 Importing data into a Cinchy table only adds records to the table.
-This type of importing of data does not update or append existing records
+This data import type doesn't update or append existing records.